bmschneider/SamsungDataAnalysis/CodeBook.md

 Code Book for Samsung Data Analysis
 ===================================

+###Description:

-Description: This file describes the logic used to produce the output data set
+This file describes the logic used to produce the output data set.
+The

-Raw files used:
+###Raw files used:

 * UCI HAR Dataset\train\subject_train.txt: The ID of each subject for each observation (training set)
 * UCI HAR Dataset\train\X_train.txt: The data collected for each observation (training set)
 * UCI HAR Dataset\train\y_train.txt: The label for the activity actually being performed by observation (training set)